stargate/stargate/DEV_GUIDE.md

 The code element holding `@ClustgerSpec` or `@StargateSpec` annotations controls the lifecycle of the nodes they define.
 If the "spec" is present at the class level (inherited), the corresponding nodes will be started/stopped according to `@BeforeAll` / `@AfterAll` JUnit 5 callbacks.
-Similarly, if the spec is present at the method level, the nodes' lifecycle will follow `@BeforeEach` / `@AfterEach` callbacks.
+Similarly, if the spec is present at the method level, each node's lifecycle will follow `@BeforeEach` / `@AfterEach` callbacks.
 An exception to this rule is when the spec has the `shared` property set to `true`, in which case the corresponding nodes will not be stopped until another test is executed and that test requests _different_ node parameters (when that happens the old nodes will be stopped,